Tapad/sbt-docker-compose/README.md

 3) Configure your sbt project(s) to build Docker images by setting the 'dockerImageCreationTask':

-  - The [sbt-docker] (https://github.com/marcuslonnberg/sbt-docker) plugin can be used by setting:
+  - The [sbt-docker](https://github.com/marcuslonnberg/sbt-docker) plugin can be used by setting:
     ```
     dockerImageCreationTask := docker.value
     ```

-  - The [sbt-native-packager] (https://github.com/sbt/sbt-native-packager) plugin can be used by setting:
+  - The [sbt-native-packager](https://github.com/sbt/sbt-native-packager) plugin can be used by setting:
     ```
     dockerImageCreationTask := (publishLocal in Docker).value
     ```
-   See the [basic-native-packager] (examples/basic-native-packager) example for more details.
+   See the [basic-native-packager](examples/basic-native-packager) example for more details.

-4) Define a [docker-compose.yml] (https://docs.docker.com/compose/compose-file/) file which describes your component, its dependent images and the links between them.
+4) Define a [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file which describes your component, its dependent images and the links between them.
 This path to this file can be explicitly defined or by default the plugin will attempt to locate it in one of three places with the precedence order: